Deadly drug more potent than fentanyl found in NZ for first time

 - Becoming unresponsive and/or losing consciousness.

-More details on the reduce harm from the use of metonitazene or signs of an opioid overdose can be found at https://www.healthnavigator.org.nz/medicines/o/opioid-overdose
+More details on how to reduce harm from the use of metonitazene or signs of an opioid overdose can be found here.